BPHS/supercomputer-chicken-noodle-hoop/README.md

-first attempt at a supercomputer - Munn
+first attempt at a supercomputer - Munn, Szumowski